-- Identify all the aspects of behaviours exhibited in school. - Decide on the behaviours the student needs to learn and be supported to develop in school and in the residential setting. - Identify triggers and decide on the strategies to be used to support the pupil in learning how to self regulate and behave.
-Strategies may draw on a pupil's sensory diet and should reflect their individual and communication needs. - Agree who is to be involved in implementing the plan. - Agree the rewards and responses or sanctions to be used to support the change. - To identify any possible physical intervention (including escort holds) that may be used and note them in detail in the plan. - Identify any additional support required, e.g. from SLG, time out activities, personalisation of learning programme etc or involvement of outside agencies and discuss these with relevant person. - Agree on the timescale for implementing the plan and set a review date. - Seek the agreement of the Principal and save in the Pupil Central File - Relevant information/changes should be shared in staff briefing. - Family Liaison Officer will share the plan with parents/carers and obtain their agreement through signature. - All staff involved in implementing the plan are informed by the Core Team via email.
+- Identify all the aspects of behaviours exhibited in school. - Decide on the behaviours the student needs to learn and be supported to develop in school and in the residential setting. - Identify triggers and decide on the strategies to be used to support the pupil in learning how to self- regulate and behave.
+Strategies may draw on a pupil's sensory diet and should reflect their individual and communication needs. - Agree who is to be involved in implementing the plan. - Agree the rewards and responses or sanctions to be used to support the change. - Identify any possible physical intervention (including escort holds) that may be used and note them in detail in the plan. - Identify any additional support required, e.g. from SLG, time out activities, personalisation of learning programme etc or involvement of outside agencies and discuss these with relevant person. - Agree on the timescale for implementing the plan and set a review date. - Seek the agreement of a Senior Leader - Share with the wider staff any new information or changes - Lead Practitioners will share the plan with parents/carers - Ensure all staff involved in implementing the plan are informed by the Core Team via email.